indiana-university/rivet-docs/content/components/page-content/lists.md

 {{< /example >}}

 ## Plain list
-You can use the helper class `.uitsds-plain-list` to remove list formatting for display purposes.
+You can use the helper class `.plain-list` to remove list formatting for display purposes.

 {{< example lang="html" >}}<ul class="plain-list">
     <li>List Item One</li>